ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ### Initiate Site access review using PowerShell

 Use **Start-SPOSiteReview** command to initiate a site access review for a specific site, listed under a DAG report.
 The DAG report provides the context under which the review should be initiated.
-Retrieve the reportID as specified in the above section, site ID from the CSV file and provide comments to give clarity to the site owner regarding the purpose of the review.
+Retrieve the reportID, site ID from the CSV file and provide comments to give clarity to the site owner regarding the purpose of the review.

 ```powershell
 Start-SPOSiteReview -ReportID f2003a70-eca0-4db7-8d75-a5b7f2f8d1a0 -SiteID 599d5719-d15a-490e-a6fb-e6172641d64d -Comment "Check for org wide access"